pablobaxter/rx-preferences/README.md

 1. Change Gradle dependency import from `com.f2prateek.rx.preferences2:rx-preferences` to `com.frybits.rx.preferences:core`
 2. Rename all `com.f2prateek.rx.preferences2.Preference` imports to `com.frybits.rx.preferences.core.Preference`
 3. Rename all `com.f2prateek.rx.preferences2.RxSharedPreferences` imports to `com.frybits.rx.preferences.core.RxSharedPreferences`
+4. Add an import of the following package...
+   5. In Kotlin: `import com.frybits.rx.preferences.rx2.asObservable`
+   6. In Java: `import com.frybits.rx.preferences.rx2.Rx2Preference;` and change instances of `preference.asObservable()` to `Rx2Preference.asObservable(preference)`

 **NOTE**: Version 1.x of `pablobaxter/rx-preferences` had multiple "Preference" classes for each reactive framework.
 This has since been changed, so that all libraries share the same class.